Find out what you'll be doing

 Period of Service

 You will be enlisted for an Initial Minimum Period of Service (IMPS) of four years.
 On enlistment if you elect to serve an open ended enlistment, you will be able to serve until retirement age, subject to your continued suitability for service.
 If you elect to serve for a fixed period of service, subsequent periods of service may be offered subject to the requirements of the ADF and your suitability for further service.
-Your Careers Counsellor can advise on how IMPS will relate to your chosen occupation.
+Your Careers Coach can advise on how IMPS will relate to your chosen occupation.

 The application process to join the Australian Defence Force requires you to complete a series of aptitude tests which may include verbal, spatial and numerical ability and a general maths test.
 Some jobs may also require you to complete additional testing at a later date.

 Psychology support staff will explain what is involved with each test.

 The aptitude tests provide information about your suitability for the Defence Force and for particular jobs.
 Defence Force Recruiting can then help you identify jobs that best match your abilities.

 Further information on the aptitude testing requirements can be found here.